alxiang/docs/setup_ubuntu.md

 git clone https://github.com/yale-img/social_sim_unity.git ~/social_sim_unity
 ```

-In Unity Hub, add the project you just cloned by clicking the "Add" button, and selecting the `social_sim_unity` folder that you just checked out.
+In Unity Hub, add the project you just cloned by clicking the "Add" button.

 Run the project by clicking on the project name: `social_sim_unity`